21-23/phoenix/README.md

   * `uri` - remote WS server full url (e.g. wss://echo.websocket.org).
 Required.
   * `timeout` - time span between reconnects.
 Optional.
 Default to `0`.
   * `logger` - object that implements log interface (actually, 2 methods: `log` and `warn`).
 Optional.
 If not passed - fallbacks to `console`.
 If there's no console - would not log anything.

+To stop reconnect from the server it shoud close the WS connection with code `4500`.

 ### phoenix.destroy();
 Has no arguments.
 Drops the connection, removes all listeners, stops the reconnection if any active.